 Only those outcomes for which baseline equivalence is established are considered for possible evidence of program effectiveness.
 For example, if a study examined program impacts on three relevant outcome measures-sexual initiation, contraceptive use, and pregnancy-but established baseline equivalence for only one of the three measures (sexual initiation), the study meets the criteria for a moderate study rating, but only the impact findings for that one outcome measure (sexual initiation) are considered for possible evidence of program effectiveness.
-Studies are also required to control for these measures in their analyses, to ensure that any marginal differences in outcome measures at baseline did not bias the impact estimates at follow-up.

 These baseline equivalence criteria are assessed on the study's final analysis sample.
 In some cases, studies assess equivalence for all youth who completed a baseline survey, but then present impact estimates for only a smaller subset of youth who completed a follow-up survey.
 These studies do not meet the baseline equivalence criteria of this review, because equivalence was not established for the smaller subset of youth on which the program impacts were based.
-Similarly, studies are not considered for the moderate rating if they present baseline equivalence statistics separately for subgroups defined by age, gender, or race/ethnicity, without also establishing equivalence for the full analytic sample.
+Similarly, studies are not considered for the moderate rating if they present baseline equivalence statistics separately for subgroups defined by age, gender, or race/ethnicity, without also establishing equivalence for the full analytic sample on which they estimated program impacts.
 Some studies, for example, present baseline equivalence statistics separately for males and females or for subgroups of older and younger youth, but not for the overall combined sample.
+Finally, studies must demonstrate baseline equivalence of their analytic samples for various outcomes using unimputed baseline data.
+When there are multiple analytic samples, studies should ideally present baseline equivalence for each analytic sample.
+To avoid overburdening study authors, TPPER reviewers may assess baseline equivalence using information for a sample of individuals that differs slightly from the sample of individuals used to produce a finding, (for example, due to item-level nonresponse on a survey) provided the difference in samples falls below the threshold for high attrition.